CloudSlang/docs/tutorial/03_lesson.rst

       base.print:
         - text: "Starting new hire process"

-In addition to the required ``do``, a task can also contain the optional ``publish`` and ``navigate`` keys.
+In addition to the required ``do``, a step can also contain the optional ``publish`` and ``navigate`` keys.
 We begin to use their functionality in lessons :doc:`5 - Default Navigation <05_lesson>` and :doc:`7 - Custom Navigation <07_lesson>` respectively.